MarkusRosen/markusrosen.github.io/_posts/2020-10-19-keras-regression-efficient-net.md

 Since our training might take a while, we might want to monitor the training steps with `TensorBoard`.
 For this, we create a new directory for each model with the current time and date and then start Tensorboard.

 To open TensorBoard, you need to enter `tensorboard --logdir logs/scalars` in your terminal/command line and then open the standard page in your browser, most likely [http://localhost:6006/](http://localhost:6006/).
-Early Stopping will help us decrease overall training time by stopping the training after the model does not improve for a specified amount of Epochs (`patience`) with a minimum improvement of `min_delta`.
+Early Stopping will help us decrease overall training time by stopping the training after the model does not improve for a specified amount of epochs (`patience`) with a minimum improvement of `min_delta`.
 In our case, we want our model to improve by at least 1%.
 If it can't achieve this for 10 epochs straight, the training will end automatically.
 We also want to return the best epoch; therefore, we set `restore_best_weights=True`.

 ```python
 def get_callbacks(model_name: str) -> List[Union[TensorBoard, EarlyStopping, ModelCheckpoint]]: